tanishkasingh9/Bert-ARC-Challenge/README.md

 # Bert-ARC-Challenge
-The project just tries to get BERT answer a subset of ARC challenge questions.
+ BERT for answering a subset of ARC challenge questions (MultiHop QA).
 See the ipynb file for the project
 [Arc challenge solver](https://nbviewer.jupyter.org/github/tanishkasingh9/Bert-ARC-Challenge/blob/master/All_Arc.ipynb)